curiousmockingbird/team-week-mvc/README.md

 _Users can register and login to their personal account._

 _The MVC allows users to choose an ecosystem and the difficulty of the game.
 Then they're presented a splash page with a series of botanical items they may find in that specif ecosystem.
-When selecting an item, users can see more details for it (name, description, history, picture, symbolism, score, hint, etc.)._
+When selecting an item, users can see more details for it (name, description, history, picture, symbolism, score, hint, etc.)_

 ###### * _This MVC is relies on the data provided by the [Botanical Adventure API](https://github.com/curiousmockingbird/team-week-project.git)._